Developer Guide

 Expected: The first bookmark of title

-is deleted.
+Solo Levelingis deleted.
 A success message is displayed in the Result Display.

 Going to bookmarks’ url

-command.
+Prerequisites: List all bookmarks using the list command.
 Multiple bookmarks are present in the list.

 Assumptions: The sample data provided by MyLib is used, where there is a total of 4 bookmark entries.